pivotal/docs-tap/tap-gui/install-tap-gui.hbs.md

     For more information about values schema options, see the individual product documentation.

-1. Create `tap-gui-values.yaml` and paste in the following code:
+1. Create `tap-gui-values.yaml` and paste in one of the following two code options.

+  - If you prefer to pass the ingress domain once, paste in the following code.

     ```yaml
     service_type: ClusterIP